-Looking for a little more dough?
+Looking for a raise?
 We’re happy you are using our salary wizard to find out your job’s value.
-Our data can certainly provide valuable negotiation points when you approach your HR manager/boss to have “the talk,” and we have some additional articles we think you’ll find useful.
+Our data can provide valuable negotiation points, and we have additional articles on how to ask for a raise we think you’ll find useful.

-Here’s the top articles pertaining to raise negotiation we feel are worth the read:
+Here’s the top articles pertaining to how to ask for a raise we feel are worth the read:

 If you’ve never had a job where it’s customary to ask for a raise or promotion, you may need a quick crash course.
 We’ve got plenty of specific tips and points of advice, but it’s important to understand the basic strategy behind the ask.

 Here’s a basic overview of promotions and raises.